Above: Two bands who played in London as Spandau Ballet…

 David and I drifted apart but had a sudden email reunion while I was building this website in 2009.
 He told me that soon after completing the writing class he sent a story to the BBC which turned up two years later as a film from BBC Birmingham.
 These days he was a father and teaching art in a secondary school.

 As for SBv2, he admitted: “I never really cared much that they had borrowed our band’s name, as I didn’t see much chance of us wanting it back.”
 SBv1 ground to a standstill in May 1979 and David soon joined another band called The Passions who enjoyed airplay by Radio 1’s influential deejay John Peel and eventually made it to Top of The Pops in 1981 with their song on Polydor, I’m in Love with a German Film Star, which reached No 25.
-(Coincidentally – SBv2 arrived at No 17 with Musclebound in the same edition of TOTP and are announced at the end of the clip below.
+(Coincidentally – SBv2 arrived at No 17 with Musclebound in the same edition of TOTP and we hear them being announced at the end of the clip below.
 Oo, er.)

 David added: “The Passions reunited recently for a day at a studio in Shepherd’s Bush.
 That laid a lot of ghosts to rest.
 Our main song has been covered by the Foo Fighters and Pet Shop Boys.
 Strange how the past hangs around, although I find the continued interest gratifying, as well as financially useful.”
 Spoken like a star.

-❑ And here today we still have not given away the truly spookiest coincidence among those that Barrat reveals about SBv1 & v2 when their paths almost crossed – it’s a goose-pimples moment that stops you in your tracks.
+❑ And here today we still have not given away the truly spookiest coincidence among those that Barrat reveals about SBv1 & v2 when their paths almost crossed in May 1979 – it’s a goose-pimples moment that stops you in your tracks.
 More reflections on this vital addition to our bookshelves will follow here at Shapers of the 80s as we read on…